 Easy peasy.
 That’s what we think of this simple spring side dish made fresh garden peas and fresh mint.
-And the taste is as lovely as the dish is easy to make.
-It’s equally lovely when made with fresh garden peas or that frozen bag of peas that you used to ice your shoulder.
-If you prefer a side dish that stays put on the plate rather than something that threatens to go roly poly all over the place, simply mash the peas ever so slightly with a wooden spoon or potato masher.
-Originally published April 18, 2011.–Renee Schettler Rossi
+And the taste is as surprising as the side dish is easy to make.
+It can be made with fresh garden peas or that frozen bag of peas that you used to ice your shoulder.
+If you prefer a side dish that stays put on the plate rather than something that threatens to go roly poly all over the place, simply mash the peas ever so slightly with a wooden spoon or potato masher.–Renee Schettler

 Fresh Peas with Mint